Home References

 Object Relations

 The next phase for comparison on Figure # 5 is complicated.
 As the chart shows, in this stage there are three creative cycles (probably more), indicated by sine waves; A, S, W. The stages through which A cycles, are those of Object Relations.
-In cycle A, the newborn undergoes four stages: Autism, Symbiosis, Separation-Individuation, and Object Constancy.
+In cycle sym, the newborn undergoes four stages: Autism, Symbiosis, Separation-Individuation, and Object Constancy.

 In the autistic phase the focus again is inward.
 Freud called this phase primary narcissism.
 "All emotional energy remains within or attached to the baby's own body" (1914, cited by Hamilton, 1988).
 It is a stage of "Preparation" when the infant is nurtured as it was in the womb without much reactivity to outside stimuli.
 The infant gathers strength and nutrients from its parents to build body and emotions with little reciprocation.
 Like young yin, it takes everything in.
 The infant operates on instinct and reflex action (Spitz, 1965, cited by Hamilton, 1988), to satisfy its needs.